Iran says 2 UN watchdog devices at nuclear site turned off

 However, an Iranian official warned IAEA officials that Tehran was now considering taking “other measures” as well.

-“We hope that they come to their senses and respond to Iran’s cooperation with cooperation," said Behrouz Kamalvandi, a spokesman for Iran's Atomic Energy Organization.
+“We hope that they come to their senses and respond to Iran’s cooperation with cooperation," said Behrouz Kamalvandi, a spokesman for the Atomic Energy Organization of Iran.
 "It is not acceptable that they show inappropriate behavior while Iran continues to cooperate.”

 The Vienna-based IAEA declined to immediately comment.
 However, Iran's move come after IAEA Director-General Rafael Mariano Grossi criticized Iran for failing to provide “credible information” about unexplained, man-made nuclear material discovered at three undeclared Iranian sites — long a point of contention between the agency and Tehran.